Danila Kozlovsky

 Danila Valeryevich Kozlovsky (Данила Валерьевич Козловский; born 3 May 1985) is a Russian actor and director.
+His most famous roles in films include Vampire Academy and Soulless, as well as the TV series Vikings.
+During his career he achieved international popularity in Eastern European countries.

 Biography

-Early life and career

 Kozlovsky was born in Moscow.
 His mother, Nadezhda Zvenigorodskaya, is a stage actress, and his father, Valery Kozlovsky, was a professor at Moscow State University specializing in marketing and mass communications.
-He is the middle boy in a three boys family, has an older brother, Yegor, and a younger brother, Ivan.
-From a young age, Danila was placed in dance and music classes, learning to play the saxophone and the alto.
+He is the second of three brothers, an older brother, Yegor, and a younger brother, Ivan.
+From a young age, Kozlovsky was placed in dance and music classes, learning to play the saxophone and the alto.
 During his early years, he frequently changed schools, potentially due to discipline issues.
 He made his big screen debut in 1998, playing the troubled sixth grader Denis on the Russian television series Simple Truths.

 In 1996, he was accepted into the Kronshtadt Naval Military School, which he attended until his graduation in 2002.
 Upon graduation, he matriculated to the Saint Petersburg State Theatre Arts Academy, entering the acting/directing course supervised by Lev Dodin.
 During his fourth year he made his debut on the stage of the Little Drama Theatre (Theatre de l’Europe), playing the part of Edgar in King Lear (2006).
 The role brought him his first theatre award: a special prize of Expert Council of the "Golden Sofit" (the top-rated theatre award in Saint Petersburg) for Best Debut.
 Then there was a role in the play Life and Fate, which premiered in Paris and the diploma performance "Warsaw Melody".

 After graduating from the academy in 2007, Danila Kozlovskiy was officially admitted to the staff of the Little Drama Theatre (Theatre de l'Europe).
 In his repertoire were added performances Lord of the Flies, where he played Ralph, Intrigue and Love and The Cherry Orchard.

 In 2005, he also received his first important film role – in the picture Garpastum.
 The film, set during the time of the First World War, tells the story of two brothers who wish to build their own football stadium.
 Kozlovsky received the Russian Guild of Film Critics "White Elephant Award" for the best male lead actor.

 Kozlovsky gained wider publicity in 2008 with his starring role in the film Black Hunters.
 There he played the role of robber archaeologist Sergei Filatov, who is transported into the past together with his friends when making illegal excavations.

 In 2009, he portrayed drag queen Lusya in the comedy-drama Jolly Fellows.
 It was screened in the Panorama section of the 2010 Berlin International Film Festival.

-In 2011, he appeared as Marcus Blackwell in Need for Speed: The Run.